 As a Yoga Alliance Qualified Continuing Education Provider, I offer ad-hoc mentoring for 200, 300, and 500-hr level teachers who are interested in learning about the subtle practices of yoga and adaptive asana for various health conditions (including cancer).
 In some cases I also accept teachers as assistants for in-person classes.

-- Attend two public classes per week in person or on Zoom (52 hours):
+- Attend one public classes per week in person or on Zoom (24 hours)

-- Monthly Mentoring Check-in Call to discuss progress and provide guidance through the process.
+- Bi-Monthly Mentoring Check-in Call to discuss progress and provide guidance through the process.
 (6 hours)

 - Research three health conditions from the Western and Eastern perspectives